fcobolanos/Classifying-the-Components-of-a-Literature-Review/README.md

 The Sci-Sentence Benchmark (700 manually annotated + 2,240 augmented sentences).

-Benchmarking scripts for Zero-shot and Fine-tuned LLMs.
+Benchmarking scripts for Zero-shot and Fine-tuned (LoRA, NEFT) LLMs.

 ## 📊 **The Sci-Sentence Benchmark**